llmechling/lara_mechling.github.io/index.md

-[Work Experience](https://llmechling.github.io/lara_mechling.github.io/work_experience)

 ## Showcase of Programming Work Throughout Time at Bellevue University in the Data Science Bachelors Program.

+(Use CTRL + click or CMD + click to open in a new tab) [Work Experience](https://llmechling.github.io/lara_mechling.github.io/work_experience)

 ### Courses Taken:
 [1.
 Introduction to Data Science](https://llmechling.github.io/lara_mechling.github.io/dsc_101)\